Have Things Really Gotten Better For Women In Hollywood?

 Advertisement

-In 2007, Melissa Silverstein looked around her and realized that she couldn't name a single movie that spoke to her experience as a woman.
+In 2007, Melissa Silverstein looked around her and realised that she couldn't name a single film that spoke to her experience as a woman.
 And rather than pay lip service and move on, she decided to do something about it.
 The site she founded, Women and Hollywood, is now celebrating its 10th anniversary.

 Over the last decade, Silverstein has been working to educate and agitate for gender diversity in Hollywood and the film industry at large.
 The mission is simple; the site's tagline reads: "Hollywood is broken.
 Especially for women.
 We’re working to fix that."